 - Contact information for free housing counseling in New Jersey can be found here.

-- Federal student loan payments are suspended, and interest is waived until December 31, 2020.
+- Federal student loan payments are currently suspended, and interest is waived until January 31, 2021.
 To learn more, visit the U.S. Department of Education’s website.

 - Congress provided emergency funding to ensure students can still receive their free or reduced-price school meals during this time.
 Click here to learn how schools in your area are distributing meals.